Aceytyy/parallel/README.md

 - No insert/update/delete operations.
 This dashboard is for **display only**.
 - Built with performance in mind (aggregation pipelines, summary caching).
-- UI inspired by ChatGPT’s dark theme.
+- UI inspired by Github’s dark theme.

 ---